FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 **Base name[^mandatory]; treatment received[^mandatory], production route(s)[^mandatory], standard(s) fulfilled[^mandatory]; production or consumption type[^optional], location type[^optional]; quantitative flow properties**

 [^mandatory]: Mandatory field
-[^optional]: Mandatory field is relevant to the process.
+[^optional]: Mandatory field if relevant to the process.
 If not, it can be ignored.

 For consistent nomenclature, use the following guidelines:
   - separate components with a semi-colon